SelinCetinkaya/GA-Project-1/README.md

 #### MVP

-- Find and use 2 external apis
+- Find and use 1 external api to fetch recipe name and category
-- Render random food image on page load
 - Allow user to search recipes by name of recipe (input)
 - Allow user to search recipes by category (dropdown)
 - Category API call will grab recipe names and do another API call for the names of those recipes